chrishrtmn/dev-environment/README.md

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-##### Skip next step if PATH for Homebrew is already set within .bash_paths

-One thing we need to do is tell the system to use programs installed by Homebrew (in `/usr/local/bin`) rather than the OS default if it exists.
+**Skip this step if PATH for Homebrew is already set within .bash_profile.** One thing we need to do is tell the system to use programs installed by Homebrew (in `/usr/local/bin`) rather than the OS default if it exists.
 We do this by adding `/usr/local/bin` to your `$PATH` environment variable:

     $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile